 PE

-Our focus is on three connected pillars of progression that develop competence to participate, in order to meet the aims of the national curriculum.
+Our focus is on three connected pillars of progression that develop competence to participate, in order to meet the aims of the National Curriculum.
 These are:

 Our facilities include:

-• a full size, floodlit, 3G pitch,
+• Full size, floodlit, 3G pitch,

-• extensive school fields,
+• Extensive school fields,

-• a floodlit Multi Use Games Area (MUGA)
+• Floodlit Multi Use Games Area (MUGA)

-• fully equipped four badminton court sized sports hall,
+• Fully equipped four badminton court sized sports hall,

 KS3 Physical Education

+The Key Stage 3 curriculum gives students the opportunity to experience new sports and develop their skills in familiar ones.
 Pupils study the following activities on a rotation schedule.
-Fitness testing takes place two times over the year.
-The sequencing will be slightly different depending on the set the pupils are placed in.
+Fitness testing takes place three times a year.
+The sequencing of activities may differ slightly depending on the group or set.

 Year 7